SEE: NEW BOAT BUILDERS HOME PAGE http://newboatbuilders.com/pages/electricity14.html

 Ground Fault: A ground fault is an AC hot wire, either black or white, inadvertently touching something it isn't supposed to be touching such as a metal case.
 It is not the same as two hot wires shorting to each other.
 It is wires shorting to ground.
 This can occur due to a breach in the insulation, a broken wire, or a loose connection.
 Chafing on a sharp edge or rough surface can abrade the wire and cause a break in the insulation.

 So where are all of these systems normally connected?

 The DC System is connected by the DC grounding conductor to the engine negative or it's Buss.
-This is usually the wire from the battery negative terminal to the engine starter motor, but it can be a separate wire from the battery negative to the engine block.
+This is usually the wire from the battery negative terminal to the engine cranking motor, but it can be a separate wire from the battery negative to the engine block.

 The AC system is connected to earth ground in two places, one on the boat and one not on the boat.
 On the boat the AC grounding conductor (the green wire) is connected to the earth ground at the engine negative terminal.
 The other connection to earth ground is always at the source of power, the power generating station, where the AC Grounded conductor (the white wire, neutral) and the AC Grounding conductor (the green wire) are connected to each other and connected to earth ground by a rod driven into the earth.